WandLZhang/fast-science-0-stellar-engine/blueprints/il5/gke-project/README.md

 ## How to deploy the Terraform Code.
 The Deployment Steps
 You should see this README and some terraform files.
-1. Update the Variables in the variables.tf
+1. Create an ```terraform.tfvars```.
+Copy the content from the  sample ```terraform.tfvars.sample```.
+Update the values in the ```terraform.tfvars```
-2. There is a sample ```terraform.tfvars.sample``` available as well.
-3. Although each use case is somehow built around the previous one they are self-contained so you can deploy any of them at your will.
+2. Although each use case is somehow built around the previous one they are self-contained so you can deploy any of them at your will.
 The usual terraform commands will do the work:

 ```bash
 terraform init